So you’ve signed up with Gleek and you want to make some diagrams. But you’re not sure where to start…

 You can go on to build almost any kind of diagram with Gleek’s fast and easy diagramming tools.
 Check out our list of suggestions to inspire you at the end of this article.

 Once you’re happy with your Gleek diagram, you’ll probably want to share it.
-It’s very simple to get a link that you can send to your colleagues – the only thing is that we need you to log in first.
-But remember that it’s free to sign up 😄 Once you’re logged in, just click the share icon in the top right of the Gleek workspace and the link will be copied to your clipboard.
-Put this in email or chat, and the recipient will be able to view the diagram you created.
+It’s very simple to get a link that you can send to your colleagues.
+Just click the share icon in the top right of the Gleek workspace and the link will be copied to your clipboard.
+Put this in an email or chat, and the recipient will be able to view the diagram you created.

 If you want to download a copy of your diagram so that you can use it in a presentation or document, just click the download icon (it’s right next to the share icon) and you’ll get an SVG image file.

-Remember the poor “Welcome Diagram” that we so heartlessly deleted?
-Gleek also has other useful prebuilt templates for you to explore.
+Gleek also has useful prebuilt templates for you to explore.
 With Gleek open, right-click in the code field and choose Templates.
 Gleek will automatically fill out the code and draw a diagram.
 You can then edit or change the diagram whatever way you want.

 If you’re ever stuck, check out the Syntax help popup in the bottom-left corner of the app for hints.